BolSadguy/Old-Link-Holder/README.md

 Based on OSBMX https://github.com/TheTrainGoes/GP2040-Projects/tree/main/Open%20Source%20Buttons/OSBMX

+Does not include mounting nuts, get that from the OSBMX repository above

 Mounts in a 24mm hole.
 Requires a spare stub for Phreakmods Link.
 Designed for the JLF version of the Link and these 24mm rubber hole plugs from aliexpress https://www.aliexpress.com/item/1005001797243602.html?spm=a2g0o.order_list.order_list_main.22.656f1802g4zsxH